Last Updated on April 19, 2021

 Check out all the details about Zambia reopening for tourism.

 After shutting its borders in March, Zimbabwe has officially reopened for tourism on October 1, 2020.
 This means foreign visitors can now visit the African nation and explore its attractions, which include the Victoria Falls, one of the world’s biggest waterfalls.
 Authorities have imposed requirements that all visitors must fulfill.
-These include presenting an official certificate that proves they tested negative for Covid-19.
+These include presenting an official certificate that proves they tested negative for Covid-19 within 48 hours from the intended departure date.
 Visitors that do not fulfill the PCR test requirement will be subject to quarantine at a government facility for 14 – 21 days.

 Here’s a complete guide to Anguilla’s tourism reopening.